26tanishabanik/Connect-Four---OpenCV/README.md

 # Connect-Four---OpenCV

-This is the original Connect four Game using OpenCV and Mediapipe
+This is the original Connect four Game developed using OpenCV and Mediapipe